MetaSys-LISBP/PhysioFit/docs/usage.rst

 Finally, **Verbose logs**: Should debug information be written in log file.
 Useful in case of trouble (please join it to the issue on github).
 Default: False

-Other default values are model-based.
+Other default initial values are given by the model.

 .. note:: Initial values and bounds should be carefully chosen.
 Ideally, initial values should be in the range of values
             used in the experiment.
 Well-defined bounds will enhance robustness and speed of the flux calculation